|Index||9 reviews in total|

 This third volume in Granada's Sherlock Holmes series with Jeremy

-Brett, maintains a lot of the spirit of the earlier episodes even
+Brett, maintains a lot of the quality of the previous volumes though

-Jeremy Brett continues to play Sherlock Holmes.
+Jeremy Brett is back again as Sherlock Holmes.
 This time he looks heavier with features that are thickening due to the congestive heart medicines that he took.
-Although, Brett is beginning to look less like Holmes, he still manages to be Holmes and his performance is as usual is excellent.
+Although, Brett no longer has the lean look he had before, he still has the same grace and energy that he usually brings in his performance as Holmes.
 Edward Hardwicke makes an ideal Watson as he has quickly become comfortable in the role.

 The photography and locations are beautiful, the music is excellent, and the sets, props, and costumes are handsome as well.
-Even though, the producers were working on a tight budget and did not have the luxuries they had during the early days.
-Yet with this volume it gives you a sense that the times are changing as the series is beginning to move from the Victorian Era to perhaps Edwardian Era.
+Even though, the producers were working on a tighter budget and did not have the luxuries they had during the early days.
+Yet with this volume it gives you a sense that the times are changing as the series is starting to move from the Victorian Era to perhaps the Edwardian Era.

 "The Casebook of Sherlock Holmes" is a step down from the first two volumes yet it is not half bad.
-Despite missing more the colorful Holmes elements, the episodes are engrossing with fine acting and evocative atmosphere which is what you would expect from a Sherlock Holmes adaptations of this kind.
+Despite missing the more the colorful Holmes elements, the episodes are engrossing with fine acting and evocative atmosphere which is what you would expect from Sherlock Holmes adaptations of this type.
 While not brilliant, this turned out to be the last good Holmes volume from Granada.

 |Plot summary||Ratings||External reviews|